js-elictes/RSI-MolKit-Extractor/README.md

-# SuperJoel
+# RSI MolKit Extractor

-**SuperJoel** is a simple tool to extract geometries and thermodynamic data from Gaussian `.log` files, designed to quickly produce clean outputs for publications or analysis, including Excel summaries, Word documents, or `.xyz` structure files.
+**RSI MolKit Extractor** is a simple tool to extract geometries and thermodynamic data from Gaussian `.log` files, designed to quickly produce clean outputs for publications or analysis, including Excel summaries, Word documents, or `.xyz` structure files.

 🔗 For instant web visualization of XYZ files, use my [MíšaXYZ Viewer](https://js-elictes.github.io/MisaXYZ/)